chivoi/cassandra/README.md

 ## Purpose and scope

-When I was a kid back home in Russia, we used to play fortune-tellers with my cousin all the time.
-We would do card readings (the usual) or "book" readings: pick up a random book, the "client", would choose the page and the line, and the "fortune-teller" would go to that page and line and read out a quote, which was supposed to indicate what the client is to expect in the future or focus on in the present.
+When I was a kid back home in Russia, we used to play fortune tellers with my cousin all the time.
+We would do card readings (the usual) or "book" readings: pick up a random book, the "client", would choose the page and the line, and the "fortune teller" would go to that page and line and read out a quote, which was supposed to indicate what the client is to expect in the future or focus on in the present.

-Cassandra is a fortune-teller app that was inspired by that game I played with my cousin.
+Cassandra is a fortune teller app that was inspired by that game I played with my cousin.
 She can give user a prediction using famous quotes, tell the user who they were in past life, as well as create, read, delete and write into a fortunes log for their further reference.

 This app in a way is a mental health aid for the people in need.
 Unlike the real life fortune-tellers, Cassandra's advices and predictions are mostly motivational.
 The app was created solely for intertainment, so it can help people be intertained whenever they feel like it.
 Or, if they are a believer in fortune-telling and predictions and feel a bit uncertain in life, Cassandra can help them receive some meaningful guidance.
 After all, one can argue that nothing that comes to our life is really random, including fortunes from a little terminal app.